dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 ## Step 6: Creating Templates for provisioning Confluent Cloud Environments

 Now, let's create templates for provisioning Confluent Cloud resources.
 We'll start with an environment template.
-We also use our custom action in the template to get the Confluent Cloud credentials from the environment variables.
+We also use our custom action in the template to get the Confluent Cloud credentials and the github username from the environment variables.

 ### 6.1 Create the Environment Template